-According to the legend, young Siddhartha was surrounded by beautiful things and kept captive within the palace grounds so he would not be subjected to the sicknesses and poverty of the people of the kingdom.
-Guards were posted all around the palace grounds and Siddhartha was discouraged from leaving and protected from seeing anything distressing.
-He had everything he could ever want.
-His life was pleasure and luxury.
+Young Siddhartha was surrounded by beautiful things, and kept captive within the palace grounds, so he would not be subjected to the sicknesses and poverty of the people of the kingdom.
+He had everything he could ever want: great teachers, beautiful girls, companionship, wonderful food.
 He grew into a talented athlete, an intelligent and charming young man.
 His future as a leader of the people seemed secure.

-One afternoon, when Siddhartha was eight years old, he sat under the shade of a rose apple tree watching the plowing of the fields as the town prepared for the new crop.
-He noticed that the plowing had upset the ground and that insects had been harmed in the process.
-The young boy felt sadness come over him as if he were attached to the insects, as though he had experienced a personal loss.
-And yet the day was beautiful and the shade of the rose apple tree wonderfully cool.
-Joy rose up inside him and he experienced a moment of meditative bliss.
-The compassion and love he felt for the insects took him outside himself and he was momentarily free.
-Legend has it that as the day wore on, the shadows moved, except for the rose apple tree, which continued to shield the young Siddhartha.
+One afternoon in the young prince's childhood would affect him much later in life.
+He was sitting under an apple tree watching the plowing of the fields as the town prepared for the next year's crops.
+He noticed that the plowing had destroyed the grass and that the insects that had been nesting in these young shoots were dead.
+The young boy felt a sadness come over him, as if he were attached to the insects, as though he had experienced a personal loss.
+Yet the day was beautiful and the shade of the apple tree wonderfully cool.
+Joy rose up inside him, and he experienced a moment of utter perfection.
+Siddhartha was alive in the moment, his self set aside.
+The compassion and love he felt for the insects took him outside himself, and he was momentarily free.
+Legend has it that as the day wore on, and the shadows moved, the shadow of the apple tree continued to shield the young Siddhartha.

-At age twenty-nine, Siddhartha's life was as much the life of luxury as it had been before, except his wife was pregnant with their first child, indisposed, and unable to entertain him.
-She beseeched her husband to find his own diversion, so Siddhartha considered venturing outside the gates of the kingdom after overhearing someone speak of the beauty of the spring in the forest just beyond.
+At age twenty-nine, Siddhartha's life was as much the life of luxury as it had been before, except his wife was pregnant with their first child, indisposed and unable to entertain him.
+She beseeched her husband to find his own diversion, so Siddhartha wandered outside the gates of the kingdom after overhearing someone speak of the beauty of the spring in the forest just beyond.